foxbunny/javascript-by-example/declarative.md

 It achieves this goal by formulating the end products of computations rather than specifying steps necessary to arrive at the result.

+Before you get started with this module, you should be very comfortable with functions in JavaScript.
+If you think you're all set, great!
+Otherwise, you will find a refresher in the [func](./func.md) module.

 In this module, we will see how declarative style can be achieved in JavaScript, and how this can simplify our programs.
 We will do so without going into too much theory, though, so you can focus on the result, and not the